- Home

 Activities to Preserve Biodiversity

-We have set “Biodiversity conservation” as one of the tasks for “Harmony with nature,” a mid-term environmental goal, and continue to hold lecture meetings and training on biodiversity, sessions for observing the immediate natural environment, and neighborhood cleanup activities.
-Currently we began to prepare for information collection and other initiatives for disclosing information based on the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD).
+We have set “Biodiversity conservation” as one of the tasks for the new mid-term environmental goals and continue to hold lecture meetings and training on biodiversity and carry out neighborhood cleanup activities.
+Currently, we began to prepare for information collection and other initiatives for disclosing information based on the recommendations of the Task Force on Nature-related Financial Disclosures (TNFD).

 Water Risk Management